Healthy Baked Figs (No Added Sugar)

 Drizzling coconut oil over fig halves.

-Now evenly drizzle the melted coconut oil and spices over them.
-Cover the dish with aluminum foil and place the figs in the oven for 18-20 minutes or until they’re soft and cooked through.
+Cover the pan and place the figs in the oven for 18-20 minutes or until they’re soft and cooked through.
+Enjoy warm!

 If you try this recipe, let me know in the comments!
 Tag me on Instagram @violet_rightathome